massifrg/prosemirror-tables-sections/README.md

 ## Version

-This is version 0.6.1.
+This is version 0.6.3.

-It adds two commands:
+It fixes a nasty bug in the detection of table problems (e.g. missing or colliding cells), that are then fixed by `fixTables`.

+Since version 0.6.1, two commands have been added:

 - `setComputedStyleColumnWidths`, that sets the cells widths of a table to the actual values you may have set with CSS.